Kiss: Biology and evolution

 Black-tailed prairie dogs "kissing."
 Prairie dogs use a nuzzle of this variety to greet their relatives.

 Within the natural world of other animals, there are numerous analogies to kissing, notes Crawley, such as "the billing of birds, the cataglottism of pigeons and the antennal play of some insects."
 Even among mammals such as the dog, cat and bear, similar behavior is noted.

 Anthropologists have not reached a conclusion as to whether kissing is learned or a behavior from instinct.
 It may be related to grooming behavior also seen between other animals, or arising as a result of mothers premasticating food for their children.
 Non-human primates also exhibit kissing behavior.
 Dogs, cats, birds and other animals display licking, nuzzling, and grooming behavior among themselves, and also towards humans or other species.
 This is sometimes interpreted by observers as a type of kissing.

 Kissing in humans was argued by ethologist Eibl-Eibesfeldt to have evolved from the direct mouth-to-mouth regurgitation of food (kiss-feeding) from parent to offspring or male to female (courtship feeding) and has been observed in numerous mammals.
 The similarity in the methods between kiss-feeding and deep human kisses (e.g. French kiss) is quite pronounced; in the former, the tongue is used to push food from the mouth of the mother to the child with the child receiving both the mother's food and tongue in sucking movements, and the latter is the same but forgoes the premasticated food.
 In fact, through observations across various species and cultures, it can be confirmed that the act of kissing and premastication has most likely evolved from the similar relationship-based feeding behaviours.

+A 2024 article advanced the hypothesis that the practice of human kissing may have evolved from the final stage of grooming in non-human primates, representing a vestigial form of lip contact that has retained its ancestral social function of strengthening bonds of affiliation and kinship.

 A 2025 study published in Evolution and Human Behavior found evidence that kissing first occurred in human ancestors between 21.5–16.9 million years ago.